hirosystems/stacks-blockchain-api/.github/PULL_REQUEST_TEMPLATE.md

 5. Provide examples of use cases with code samples and applicable acceptance criteria

 Example:
-As a Blockstack developer, I would like to encrypt files using the app private key.
+As a Hiro Systems developer, I would like to encrypt files using the app private key.
 This is needed because storing unencrypted files is unacceptable.
 This pull request adds the `encryptContent` function which will take a string and encrypt it using the app private key.

 ```
 encryptContent('my data')